SgtVincent/RoboScript/instruct_to_policy/README.md

 You can download the processed data for evaluation from [ADD_LINK_HERE](#).

 You can also refer to the [data document](./data.md)s more details about the data generation process to process your custom data.

+## Inetractive Demo with JupyterRos (Optional)

+You might need some hack to install jupyter ros with ipython kernel aware of ros workspace.
+Please refer to [Installation](https://jupyter-ros.readthedocs.io/en/latest/user_installation.html) and [Troubleshooting](https://jupyter-ros.readthedocs.io/en/latest/user_troubleshooting.html) for more details.

+Until Dec.
+2023, jupyter-ros is still under active development and you might always refer to its github issues for any problems.
+Skip this section if you don't need to run the interactive demo or you have much trouble installing jupyter-ros.

+There are two demos demonstrating how to use [true_grounding_env.py](./scripts/src/env/true_grounding_env.py) and [multimodal_env.py](./scripts/src/env/multimodal_env.py) in [simple_env_interface.ipynb](./scripts/simple_env_interface.ipynb) and [example_multimodal_pipeline.ipynb](./scripts/example_multimodal_pipeline.ipynb) respectively.

+**Read through the notebooks would also help you understand the pipeline and the modules.**

 ## Code Generation and Evaluation